AND THE WORD OF TRUTH

 The Father's Name is YAHWEH

-A brief examination of the passages cited will demonstrate that the author has seriously misrepresented the Gospel writers by twisting a meaning out of them that is not there.
+A brief examination of the passages cited will demonstrate that the author has seriously misrepresented the Besorah (Gospel) writers by twisting a meaning out of them that is not there.
 We shall let these passages speak for themselves:

 "I have come in my Father's name and you do not accept me; but if someone else comes in his own name, you will accept him" (Jn.5:43, NIV).

 What was the Father's Name?
-The whole Bible declares, from cover to cover, that the Name of God is YAHWEH (sometimes erroneously rendered as "Jehovah").
+The whole Bible declares, from cover to cover, that the Name of Elohim (God) is YAHWEH (sometimes erroneously rendered as "Jehovah").
 He so revealed it to Moses:

 I cite but two scriptures.
-However, the Name of God the Father is revealed as YAHWEH (Jehovah) thousands of times in the Bible, so many thousands of times, in fact, that nobody has ever disputed it.
-Except, it would seem the UPC, who would have us believe that God's Name has changed from Yahweh to Jesus.
+However, the Name of Elohim (God) the Father is revealed as YAHWEH ('Jehovah') thousands of times in the Bible, so many thousands of times, in fact, that nobody has ever disputed it.
+Except, it would seem the UPC, who would have us believe that Elohim's (God's) Name has changed from Yahweh to Jesus.
 It hasn't.
-Although Jesus's Name is associated with Yahweh, by virtue of His membership in the Supreme Godhead, it is not the Yahweh, who is the Father.
+Although Jesus's (Yah'shua in Hebrew) Name is associated with Yahweh, by virtue of His membership in the Supreme Godhead, it is not Yahweh, who is the Father.

 King David declares of Yahweh: "Thou art my Father, my God (Elohim), and the rock of my salvation" (Psalm 89:26, KJV).
 Yahweh-Elohim (KJV - "the LORD God") is the Father.
-The Word of God has said it and there is nothing more to dispute about.
+The Word of Elohim (God) has said it and there is nothing more to dispute about.

 Jesus Christ as "Eternal Father"?

 The UPC would no doubt be quick to point out the great Messianic Prophecy of Isaiah in which the prophet declares: